Skip to content

 Note

-Rapise looks for AIPrompt.txt file in two folders: %WORKDIR%/AI and %WORKDIR%/Shared.
-If both files exist then information from both of them is used.
+Rapise looks for the AIPrompt.txt file in two folders: %WORKDIR%/AI and %WORKDIR%/Shared.
+If both files exist, information from both is used.

 Naming

-Now, with AI, naming of objects, actions, and methods as well as descriptive comments become even more important.
-The better you express your application and API, the better AI may combine it to implement the test.
-It all together helps to improve both the quality of test cases and the integrity of the testing framework.
+With the introduction of AI, the naming of objects, actions, and methods, as well as the use of descriptive comments, becomes even more important.
+The better you express your application and API, the better the AI can combine them to implement the test.
+All of this together helps to improve both the quality of the test cases and the integrity of the testing framework.

 Token Saving

-In Rapise, the whole approach is intended to save cost while maximizing efficiency.
-Rapise provides AI with well-defined objects and page objects, and AI uses them to generate the code.
+In Rapise, the whole approach is intended to save costs while maximizing efficiency.
+Rapise provides the AI with well-defined objects and page objects, and the AI uses them to generate the code.
 The generation is done while the test is created, and no AI access is required during runtime.

-The only exception is if you updated the AI command and didn't re-generate it—then the test will generate and save it to the cache before executing the command.
-But in most cases, executing the test does not spend any tokens.
+The only exception is if you updated an AI command and did not regenerate it—then the test will generate and save it to the cache before executing the command.
+However, in most cases, executing the test does not consume any tokens.

 See Also